br0ast/simulationontology/development/1/informal CQ.md

 ### General Question

-Retrieve all the symbolic meanings of a simulacrum.
+What are the reality counterparts of the simulations that have a specific simulacrum?

 ### Example Applied Question

-Retrieve all the symbolic meanings of `ashTree`.
+What are the reality counterparts of the simulations that have `ashTree` as a simulacrum?

 #### Expected Outcome